piyush960/ContactApp/README.md

 npm install
 ```
 create a .env in the [backend](./backend) directory
-configure it with following fields
+and configure it with following fields
 ```shell
 PORT = 8080
 DB_USER = your_user_name